 Categories

 Embedded Performer Support – A New Discipline

-We were eating lunch on a Wednesday when the elevator music was disrupted with an urgent announcement, “This is a code yellow alert! – Repeat – This is a code yellow alert!”
-My colleagues and I snatched for the laminated cards that hung around our necks and determined that a “code yellow” meant there was a hazardous materials spill in the building and we were to evacuate immediately.
-We did.
-No one was injured.
-We had the perfect EPS application available to us at the right time.
+We were eating lunch on a Wednesday when the elevator music was disrupted with an urgent announcement, “This is a code yellow alert – Repeat – This is a code yellow alert!”
+My colleagues all went to the laminated cards that hung around our necks The appropriate response needed to be timely; needed to trigger agility, and needed to be acted upon flawlessly.
+Or, as in my example…some knucklehead just spilled something that could kill us all…so run like hell…NOW!
+That was perfect EPS.

+Categories